 - Proximity restrictions which prohibit living or assembling near public places.
 Some jurisdictions may expand restrictions to prohibit living near, or even loitering in the proximity of, parks, playgrounds, public pools, libraries, ball fields, even bus stops.

 - Laws which prohibit living with other persons required to register.
 Self-explanatory.

 - Laws which require local registration.
 Some jurisdictions even require you to register with the chief of police or other government official; some even require this of all felons who visit the area, not just live there.

-The best advice is to check your local library, the clerk of the city council, or the following site for additional restrictions:
+The best advice is to check with your local library, or the clerk of city council.